-In April of the year 1963 the survey started being conducted not only in the Urban areas but also in Semi-Urban and Rural areas as well (i.e. Municipalities and Communes) having population under the 10.000 inhabitants.
-In the concrete survey were included 3.755 households of these areas its duration was one (1) year and was continued up to year 1972 but in a sample size less than the 3.755 households.
+On April 1963 the survey started being conducted not only in the Urban areas but also in Semi-Urban and Rural areas as well (i.e. Municipalities and Communes) having population under 10.000 inhabitants.
+In the concrete survey were included 3.755 households in these areas.
+Its duration was one (1) year and was continued up to year 1972 but with a smaller sample size.

-The next HBSurveys were conducted during the years 1974, 1981/82, 1987/88, 1993/94,1998/99 and 2004/05 and were covered all the areas of the country (urban,semi-urban and rural) and in a sample size of 7.500 households as regards the survey of the year 1974 and in a sample size from 6.000 up to 6.800 households for the each one of the next five surveys respectively.
+The next HBSurveys were conducted during the years 1974, 1981/82, 1987/88, 1993/94, 1998/99 and 2004/05 and covered all the areas of the country (urban, semi-urban and rural).
+The sample size was 7.500 households in the survey of year 1974 and varied from 6.000 to 6.800 households for each one of the next five surveys.
 The duration of the above-mentioned surveys was one (1) year.

-From the year 2008, taking into consideration the national needs for the Consumer Price Index compilation having a higher reliability than before in order to be produced comparable statistics which are used from the National Accounts Division, was decided the annual and continual conduct of the survey in an approximately number of 4.000 households in the whole Greek territory.
+From year 2008, taking into consideration the national needs for the Consumer Price Index compilation and in order to have higher reliability for being able to produce comparable statistics used by the National Accounts Division, it was decided the annual and continual conduct of the survey with a sample of approximately 4.000 households in the whole Greek territory.
+In 2014 the sample size was higher in order to have results of higher reliability at NUTS2 level.